genomic-medicine-sweden/Twist_Solid/docs/rna_fusions.md

 # Fusions in RNA
 See the [fusions hydra-genetics module](https://snv_indels.readthedocs.io/en/latest/) documentation for more details on the softwares for fusion calling.
+Default hydra-genetics settings/resources are used if no configuration is specfied.

 Fusion calling is performed using three different fusion callers; [Arriba](https://github.com/suhrig/arriba), [Star-Fusion](https://github.com/STAR-Fusion/STAR-Fusion) and [fusioncatcher](https://github.com/ndaniel/fusioncatcher).
 Both Arriba and Star-Fusion uses the [Star](https://github.com/alexdobin/STAR) for alignment but with different settings while fusioncatcher uses its own aligner.
 After fusion calling the fusions are filtered depending on software and then merged into a fusion report.

-**Result files**
+## Pipeline output files:

 * `results/rna/fusion/{sample}_{type}.fusion_report.tsv`
 * `results/rna/fusion/{sample}_{type}.arriba.fusions.tsv`